 Mark your calendars for these upcoming parent and family events:

-- Student Send-offs, August 12–30, in your area.
-Learn more at the Student Alumni Association.
+- Student Send-offs, Typically in early-mid August, these event dates will be released soon.
+Find an event in your area and learn more at the Student Alumni Association.

 First-Year Students Live On Campus